aaronmueller/discourse-hw3/README.md

 The integration files are in `alexa_integration`.
 You can start the Alexa skill server with
 ```
-./start_skill_server
+./start_skill_server.sh
 ```
 This will host the skill on port 2020.
-And then to forward the port to 443 (the HTTPS port needed for Alexa), start ngrok with
+And then to forward the port to 443 (the HTTPS port needed for Alexa), start ngrok in another terminal with
 ```
 ngrok http https://localhost:2020
 ```

 And on the Alexa Development Console side, make a new skill with a custom HTTPS endpoint, using the URL assigned by ngrok.
-And for the JSON Editor, use the setup in `alexa_skill.json`.
+For the skill's JSON Editor, use the setup in `alexa_skill.json`.
 You can test the skill with the Development Console Test tool.

 This integration can be used with any ParlAI model.
 Just create a file similar to `hred_model_opt.json` and point to that file in `alexa_server.py`.